 ◘ Fig. A-5 Dependence of the duration of embryonic development and mortality of eggs of the alfalfa weevil (Hypera postica, Curculionidae) on temperature and relative humidity (modified after Tischler 1984).

 Freezing is closely coupled with the behaviour of the tissue or cell water in the cell.
-Freezing of the vacuole usually means a strong rupture of the membranes and thus considerable cell damage.
+Freezing of the vacuole with formation of ice crystals usually means a strong rupture of the membranes and thus considerable cell damage.
 In addition, the supply of water is blocked, so that prolonged exposure to frost often causes the plants to dry out (frost desiccation) rather than real freezing damage.

 The different zonobiomes are characterized on the one hand by water availability, on the other hand due to the temperature factor.
 It is not so much the mean values of temperature that are important, but rather the extremes.
 And it matters whether frosts in an area occur regularly with the change of seasons or whether they occur episodically.
-One frost in 20 years in the coffee-growing regions of Brazil causes the world market price of coffee to rise.
+One frost in 20 years in the coffee-growing regions of Brazil damaging the Coffea-shrubs causes the world market price of coffee to rise.

 ◘ Table A-1: Temperature resistance of leaves of shoot plants of different climatic regions.
 Limit temperature at 50% damage (TL50 in °C) after two-hour or longer exposure to cold and half-hour heat treatment (from Larcher 2001)